PostHog/posthog.com/contents/blog/feature-flags-vs-configuration.md

 At a technical level, configurations are often set at compile or load time and don’t change.
 This means the app needs to be re-complied or restarted to make a change to the configuration.
 Because of this, developers expect they won’t change often; for example, they aren’t used to provide multiple different values during the same session.

-When an app deploys, configurations (and environment variables) are often handled by the service hosting.
+When an app deploys, configurations (and environment variables) are often handled by the service hosting the app.
 For example, Vercel, Netlify, and Render let you easily set and access environment variables, while Firebase, Azure, and AWS all have configuration management services for large, elaborate enterprise products.

 Developers assume configurations will be permanent.
 Values might change, but they plan for that key and its associated value to always be important.
 This means versioning is critical for some configurations.
 Versioning helps debug potential issues related to code controlled by configs.